aphyr/distsys-class/README.markdown

       - At commit time, cursor is upgraded to a writelock
     - Prevents lost-update
   - Snapshot Isolation
-    - Transactions always read from a snapshot of committed data a logical time when the transaction begins
+    - Transactions always read from a snapshot of committed data, taken before the transaction begins
-    - Commit can only occur if no other transaction with an overlapping [start..commit] interval has written to any of the objects written
+    - Commit can only occur if no other committed transaction with an overlapping [start..commit] interval has written to any of the objects *we* wrote
+      - First-committer-wins

 ## Tradeoffs

+- Ideally, we want total availability and linearizability
 - Consistency requires coordination
   - If every order is allowed, we don't need to do any work!
   - If we want to disallow some orders of events, we have to exchange messages